 First, let’s take a look at why hiking sticks are an essential kit for the great outdoors.
 The walking accessory helps reduce strain on joints such as the lower spine, hips and knees.
 They also help improve balance and stability on uneven terrain and provide support when lowering yourself down a steep hill or rocky ground.

-As well as helping you to walk as safely as possible, they help with posture and an excellent walking technique and can also be used as probes to knock away brambles or check how deep a puddle is.
+As well as helping you to walk as safely as possible, they help with improving posture and creating an excellent walking technique.
+They can also be used as probes to knock away brambles or check how deep a puddle is.

 They are a valuable tool if you are unfamiliar with the path you are hiking, enjoy walking in winter and may come across ice, snow or slippery spots, carry a bag or are even brand new to hiking.
 Trekking poles can be an excellent resource for senior hikers.
 A good set of trekking poles can usually be purchased for less than £50.